 Employees are reminded that written communications substantially related to District business – both those on District-provided electronic devices and those on personally owned devices including cell phones, tablets and computers – are subject to the California Public Records Act, and that employees may be required to disclose such communications.

-As used in this Agreement, “personal electronic devices” may include but are not limited to, cellular telephones, personal digital assistants (“PDAs”), digital cameras or video recorders, electronic recording devices, and portable laptop computers, or any other device with wireless capabilities.
+As used in this Agreement, “personal electronic devices” may include but are not limited to, cellular telephones, , digital cameras or video recorders, electronic recording devices, tablets and portable laptop computers, or any other device with wireless capabilities.
 This Agreement is referenced in Board Policy 4040 Employee Use of Technology and Administrative Regulation 4040.

 Acceptable Use and General Rules of Usage